antifold

 Finite Automata (DFA)

 Below is a DFA that accepts exactly the binary strings with an even number of 1s.
-Shift your attention between the tape and the highlighted state: the machine stores only “parity so far”.
-That’s the trick: limited memory, fast decisions.
+Watch the tape and the highlighted state together.
+The machine remembers only one thing: the parity of the 1s it has seen so far.
+That is all it needs.
+Limited memory, instant decisions.

 state=q0